amitguptapc/amitguptapc/README.md

 # Hello, I'm Amit 👋

-🔭 I have recently completed my Bachelors in Computer Science & Engineering.
-I'm more into Machine Learning and Artificial Intelligence.
+🔭 I am currently working in Infosys as Digital Specialist Engineer as a backend Java developer.
 I'm also passionate about Problem Solving and Optimizing, so I actively take part in Competitive Programming Challenges on various platforms like Codechef, Codeforces, etc.

 ## My Skillset comprises of :

 - Java 8
+- Spring Boot
-- Python 3
+- Microservices
 - Data Structures
 - Algorithms
-- Machine & Deep Learning

 ## Some of my achievements are :
 - 4★ on Codechef